 The school regularly works with UNICEF on national and global projects and was chosen to be filmed for the Soccer Aid for UNICEF Playground Challenge.
+We also support other schools nationally on their Rights Respecting journey.

 Students who are interested in leading our Rights Respecting work can become Rights Respecting Ambassadors.